Head covering for Jewish women: Acceptability

 The practice of covering hair with wigs is debated among halakhic authorities.
 Many authorities, including Rabbi Moshe Feinstein, permitted it, and the Lubavitcher Rebbe actively encouraged it, while many other authorities, especially Sephardi rabbis, forbid it.
 Some Hasidic groups encourage sheitels, while others avoid them.
 In many Hasidic groups, sheitels are avoided, as they can give the impression that the wearer's head is uncovered.
 In other Hasidic groups, women wear some type of covering over the sheitel to avoid this misconception, for example a scarf or a hat.
 Married Sephardi and National Religious women do not wear wigs, because their rabbis believe that wigs are insufficiently modest, and that other head coverings, such as a scarf (tichel), a snood, a beret, or a hat, are more suitable.
 In stark contrast, the Chabad rebbe, Menachem Mendel Schneerson, encouraged all married Jewish women to wear sheitels, though in Torat Menachem, he writes that in fact, "if she can cover her hair with a scarf, it is definitely good if she would do so, but in reality, we know that this doesn't happen."

+Some debate exists within Jewish communities regarding the permissibility of wearing a sheitel (wig) that closely resembles a woman's natural hair, particularly when the wig is perceived to be more aesthetically appealing than her uncovered hair.
+Critics argue that such wigs may undermine the intended modesty associated with hair covering.
+However, many rabbinic authorities maintain that the primary purpose of hair covering in Jewish law (halakha) is not necessarily to diminish a woman's attractiveness, but rather to fulfill the religious requirement of concealing her natural hair from public view after marriage.
+This view holds that modesty is achieved through the act of covering, regardless of the appearance or style of the covering itself.

 In 2004, controversy arose over natural hair sheitels procured from India when Rabbi Elyashiv announced a prohibition on the use of Indian hair in Jewish wigs.
 It was discovered that the hair used for the production of these wigs was taken from a Hindu temple where pilgrims travelled to undergo the ritual of tonsure (head shaving).
 According to Jewish law, one cannot derive benefit from anything used in practices considered to be idolatry.
+Subsequently, women in Satmar Brooklyn burned their wigs following the prohibition.
+Another effort to prohibit the use of tonsured Indian hair made news in 2017.
+Among the alternatives wigmakers pursued was sourcing hair from Cambodia.

 Today, many wigs used by Jewish women come with a hechsher (kosher certification), indicating that they are not made with hair originating from rituals deemed to be idolatrous.
 Kosher certification also implies that the sheitels are recognizable as wigs, no longer than the top vertebra of the spinal cord, and appear neat and modest.